dlang/DIPs/DIPs/1NNN-MHH.md

     pragma(msg, typeof(attr), attr); //"const(string[]) and []"
 }
 ```
-This literal shall be empty unless `__ATTRIBUTE__` is used as a default initializer, in which case it shall be resolved to either to be either empty or an array literal of the fully qualified names of all declarations a UDA is attached to, if and only if (subject to existing default initializer resolution) it is resolved to an expression within said *UserDefinedAttribute*
+This literal shall be empty unless `__ATTRIBUTE__` is used as a default initializer, in which case it shall be resolved to either to be either empty or an array literal of the fully qualified names of all declarations a UDA is attached to, if and only if (subject to existing default initializer resolution behaviour) it is resolved to an expression within said *UserDefinedAttribute*

 ### Some specific examples:
 A templated struct